Dwivedi07/Non-Linear-MPC/README.md

-This has ROS integrated python and cpp files of non-linear kineamtic, dynamic and pure pursuit model based controller for autonomous vehicles.
+This has ROS integrated python and cpp files of non-linear dynamic and pure pursuit model based controller for autonomous vehicles.